yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 - The variety of atoms, as shown by the periodic table of elements.
 - The vibrational properties of atoms, as shown by their spectral lines.

 One day he saw smoke rings of his physicist friend P.G.
-Tait[^smokerings], and was impressed by their stability, and vibrational properties of the smoke rings.
+Tait[^smoke-rings], and was impressed by their stability, and vibrational properties of the smoke rings.
 He noticed how knots resembles atoms in many ways.
 In 1867, He presented a paper to the Royal Society of Edinburgh, in which he wrote:

 > Models of knotted and linked vortex atoms were presented to the Society, the infinite variety of which is more than sufficient to explain the allotropies and affinities of all known matter.